208 matches found

 CVE-2026-46221

-In the Linux kernel EDAC/versalnet code, CVE-2026-46221 arises from a memory-leak: the device name allocated with kzalloc() in init_one_mc() is assigned to dev->init_name, but never freed on the normal removal path. device_register() copies init_name and then sets dev->init_name to NULL, ma...
+CVE-2026-46221 concerns the Linux kernel EDAC/versalnet component.
+The issue is a memory leak where the device name allocated with kzalloc() in init_one_mc() is assigned to dev->init_name, then never freed on the normal removal path.
+Since device_register() copies init_name and then sets dev-&...

 CVE-2026-9015